Guillerbr/api-rest-node-mongo/README.md

 #See package.json file

-use Mailtrap for tests server smtp and email serve.
+Use Mailtrap for tests server smtp and email.